Jay-Z: Personal life

+Relationship with Beyoncé

 In 2002, Jay-Z and singer Beyoncé Knowles collaborated on the song "'03 Bonnie & Clyde".
 He also appeared on Beyoncé's hit single, "Crazy in Love" the following year, as well as the song "That's How You Like It" from her debut album Dangerously in Love (2003).
 On her second album, B'Day, he made appearances on the hits "Déjà Vu" and "Upgrade U".
 In the video for the latter song, she comically imitates his appearance.
 They kept a low profile while dating, and were married on April 4, 2008, in a private ceremony in Tribeca, New York City.
 Their relationship became a matter of public record on April 22, 2008, although Beyoncé did not publicly debut her US$5 million Lorraine Schwartz-designed wedding ring until the Fashion Rocks concert on September 5, 2008.
 Since their marriage, they generally avoid discussing their relationship, and Beyoncé has stated her belief that this has helped them, while Jay-Z agreed in a People article that they do not "play with [their] relationship".

 In 2006, Beyoncé and Jay-Z were listed as the most powerful couple for Time magazine's 100 most influential people.
 In January 2009, Forbes ranked them as Hollywood's top-earning couple, with a combined total of $162 million.
 They made it to the top of the list the following year, with a combined total of US$122 million between June 2008 and June 2009.

 At the 2011 MTV Video Music Awards, Beyoncé revealed that she was pregnant with their first child.
 Their daughter, Blue Ivy Carter, was born at New York's Lenox Hill Hospital on January 7, 2012.
 Jay-Z released "Glory", a song dedicated to Blue Ivy, through his Life+Times website on January 9, 2012.
 The song, produced by frequent collaborators the Neptunes, detailed the couple's pregnancy struggles, including a miscarriage Beyoncé had suffered.
 Blue Ivy's cries were included at the end of the song, and she was officially credited on the song as "B.I.C"; she became the youngest person in Billboard history (at two days old) to have a chart entry once "Glory" debuted at No. 74 on Hot R&B/Hip-Hop Songs.

-On June 18, 2017, Beyoncé's father Mathew Knowles confirmed that she had given birth to twins with Jay-Z, a daughter named Rumi and a son named Sir.
-In the following months, they purchased a US$88 million home in the Bel Air neighborhood of Los Angeles.
+On June 18, 2017, Beyoncé's father Mathew Knowles confirmed that she had given birth to twins with Jay-Z, a daughter, and a son.

 In 2023, the couple bought a house in Malibu, California, designed by the architect Tadao Ando, for $200 million.
 It established a record for the most expensive residence sold in California.
-In 2025, Beyoncé and Jay-Z reportedly began plans to relocate permanently to the United Kingdom.
-The couple is said to be seeking a residence in the Cotswolds, following Beyoncé's transition into country music and the UK leg of her Cowboy Carter World Tour.